 Wouldn’t it be wonderful to live in a chateau where you have acres of cellar available for your wine collection?
 Unfortunately, many of us live in small spaces where we’re lucky if we can spare even a few square feet for an extra armchair.

-But a small dwelling doesn’t mean you need to run to the wine store every time you want a bottle to drink.
-How you answer the following questions can help you determine the best type of storage for your space.
+A small dwelling doesn’t mean you need to run to the wine store every time you want a bottle to drink.
+How you answer the following questions can determine the best type of storage for your space.

 - Do you live in a studio or work from home where vibrations and lights from a wine fridge would be distracting?